 As with eczema generally, moisturising creams or ointments are helpful for dry, peeling or cracked skin and to act as a barrier against water or chemicals.
 There are many different brands, which can be bought over the counter or prescribed.
 See your pharmacist or doctor for suggestions.
-See separate leaflet called Moisturisers (Emollients) for Eczema for more details.
+See the separate leaflet called Moisturisers (Emollients) for Eczema for more details.

-Steroids can be helpful because they reduce inflammation - this can reduce irritation and help the skin to heal.
+Topical steroids can be helpful because they reduce inflammation - this can reduce irritation and help the skin to heal.
 Steroids are best used as short-term treatments or in low doses; otherwise, side-effects may occur.